In vitro fertilisation (IVF) is an assisted conception technique used to treat all forms of infertility other than involving a male factor problem.

 There are several regimens that can be used for ovarian stimulation, for example commonly known as long and short protocols.
 Mrs Gordon will advice you on the most appropriate stimulation regimen for you based on your history, ovarian reserve and any potential risks involved.
 Care provided is always evidenced based and Mrs Gordon will also discuss with you the necessity of any adjuvant procedures such as Endometrial Scratch, use of testosteron gel, steroids etc.

 All consultations and monitoring scans will be undertaken at the Spire Bristol Hospital under the consultant care of Mrs Gordon.
-Egg collection, embryo transfer and any freezing required are carried out at the licensed centre Bristol Create Fertility Clinic.
+Egg collection, embryo transfer and any freezing required are carried out at the licensed centres London Women’s Clinic Wales and Bristol Create Fertility Clinic.
 All cycles will be closely monitored and supervised by the consultant Mrs Gordon to provide you individualised care.